divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 The collateral refers to the asset that is deposited into a contingent pool to back the value of the position tokens.
 To be used as collateral, an ERC20 token must meet the following requirements:
 1. **Decimal precision:** The token's decimal precision must be between 6 and 18.
 2. **No transfer fees:** The token must not charge fees on transfers.
 This will result in a transaction revert when creating a pool.
 If transfer fees are activated _after_ a pool has been created, adding liquidity will no longer be possible.
 It is important to highlight that the pool can still be settled.
 In particular, the [`addTip`](#addtip) functionality remains in place, even in the presence of fees.
-3. **Non-rebasable:** The token's balance in a holder's wallet should remain constant throughout the life of the pool.
-Tokens that change a holder's wallet balance, such as Ampleforth or Lido's (non-wrapped) staked ETH, or [Aave's aTokens][interest-bearing-tokens], should not be used as collateral.
-If rebasable tokens are used as collateral, any changes in the holder's balance may render a pool undercollateralized or lock any accrued yield/interest as payouts for position tokens are derived based on the payoff curve parameters and the final reference asset value, independent of the collateral balance.
-When tokens with a flexible supply are considered as collateral, only tokens with a constant balance mechanism such as [Compound's cToken][interest-bearing-tokens] or the wrapped version of Lido's staked ETH ([wstETH][wsteth]) should be used. **Unlike fee tokens, using rebasable tokens as collateral will NOT result in a transaction revert when creating a pool or adding liquidity.**
+3. **Non-rebasable:** The token's balance in a holder's wallet should remain constant.
+Rebasable tokens that change a holder's wallet balance, such as Ampleforth or Lido's (non-wrapped) staked ETH, or [Aave's aTokens][interest-bearing-tokens], should not be used as collateral as any changes in the holder's balance may render a pool undercollateralized or lock any accrued yield/interest.
+When tokens with a flexible supply are considered as collateral, only tokens with a constant balance mechanism such as [Compound's cToken][interest-bearing-tokens] or the wrapped version of Lido's staked ETH ([wstETH][wsteth]) should be used. **It's important to highlight that, unlike fee-on-transfer tokens, using rebasable tokens as collateral will NOT result in a transaction revert when creating a pool or adding liquidity.**

 > **⚠️Warning:** It is crucial to only engage with pools that utilize well-known and trusted ERC20 tokens as collateral, which meet the criteria mentioned above.
 Avoid interacting with pools that use unknown ERC20 tokens, as these may pose a potential threat and could lead to financial loss.